chaplean/form-handler-bundle/UPGRADE.md

 The `ParamFetcherInterface` is now accepted in replacement of the `Request` to limit the responsibility of the bundle.

 Now, instanciated services can be put in argument of `successHandler` and `failureHandler` to avoid using the container to get them.
+Still, the previous notation using the service name is compatible.

 Be aware that the Bundle no longer use the `RegistryInterface` to get the `EntityManager` but will use directly the `EntityManagerInterface` service.

 Finally, all services available from the bundle are now available for autowiring.
+The old notation is still supported.